Toni Morrison’s Essay On Donald Trump Left Little Doubt As To Her Politics & Passion

-American novelist, playwright, essayist and professor Toni Morrison’s, who died Tuesday, wasn’t a fan of the current president and several years ago penned an essay in which she explained the election of Donald Trump.
+American novelist, playwright, essayist, and professor Toni Morrison, who died Tuesday, wasn’t a fan of the current president, and several years ago penned an essay in which she explained the election of Donald Trump.

 In November 2016, about a week after the United States elected current President Donald Trump, Morrison penned a piece for The New Yorker titled “Making America White Again,” in which she made her opinions on Trump and his supporters clear.